irata-gmbh/vscode-time-tracking/README.md

 * `timeTracking.autoTrack`: Enable/disable automatic time tracking when a file is opened
 * `timeTracking.idleThreshold`: Time in seconds before considering the user idle
+* `timeTracking.databasePath`: Path to the SQLite database file (default: `~/time-tracking.sql`)

+## Data Storage

+The extension stores all time tracking data in a SQLite database:

+- The default database location is `~/time-tracking.sql`
+- You can change the database location in the extension settings
+- Data is automatically saved to the database when sessions end
+- The database can be backed up like any other file on your system

 ## Commands